fbpx

 Coaches oversee the athletic development of a team and propel athletes to perform at their very best.
 Coaches lead practices and guide athletes during competitions.
 Because a coach’s duties include analyzing player performance and creating physical training programs, a kinesiology background can be an asset.
 Leadership and teamwork abilities are also essential, and so it is worthwhile to look for programs that emphasize these aspects in their curriculum.

-While some coaches work with professional athletes, the majority work with ametuer athletes.
-In 2019, 42% of all job postings were for positions related to elementary and secondary schools, with colleges and universities coming in at 18%, according to Burning Glass.
+While some coaches work with professional athletes, the majority work with amateur athletes.
+In 2019, 75% of all job postings at schools were for positions related to elementary and secondary schools, with colleges and universities coming in at 25%, according to Lightcast.
 Collegiate-level coaching positions are more likely to list a master’s degree as a requirement.

 When it comes to certification, most options are either sport-specific, such as USA Track & Field or United Soccer Coaches, or age-specific, such as the National Federation of State High School Associations.